kexiZeroing/kexiZeroing.github.io/src/posts/how-does-browser-load-videos.md

                                                +---------------------------------------------+
 ```

 **Note that the data being sent from the server is only a small chunk, even though the `Range` header has value “bytes=0-”.** Chrome and FireFox ask for ranges like `bytes=300-`, can server side return a smaller-range part, other than part from offset 300 to end of file?
 The answer is yes.

-Then you play the video, browser will send range request for remaining bytes.
+When you play the video, browser will send range request for remaining bytes.
 Both Chrome and FireFox send range request using byte range (i.e `bytes=1867776-`) with last-byte-pos value absent.
 (The server sends TCP Keep-Alive to keep this TCP connection connected.)

 If you skip ahead in the video, the browser will cancel the currently on-going response for the video content.
 It will then use the the video file’s metadata to map your desired new position to a byte offset and use it for a new range request (`byte=offset-`).
 When the buffer is full and the browser stops the server from sending more data, the request is technically still on-going, just no data is being sent.